ahmetomerv/ahmetomerv.github.io/content/blog/host-gatsby-on-github-page-with-custom-domains/index.md

 ---
 title: Host Gatsby site on GitHub Pages with custom domains
 date: "2021-02-03T12:19:03.284Z"
+description: Hosting static sites on GitHub pages with DNS settings for custom domains.
 ---

 Now, there are many posts and informations about the topic but for my case, I had to stick pieces together from many places to get this simple site up.
 For starters, I'm assuming you've already purchased a domain name, have a GitHub account and Node installed.
 If not, it's fairly easy to do all that following official docs.
 And for the domain, of course, you need money.